JCKelley-CYBR/CYBR-8420-SoftwareAssurance/Design.md

   - Description: Log readers can come under attack via log files.
 Consider ways to canonicalize data in all logs.
 Implement a single reader for the logs, if possible, in order to reduce attack surface area.
 Be sure to understand and document log file elements which come from untrusted sources.
   - Existing Mitigations: KeePassXC does not use any form of logs that could be tampered with.
   - Notable Gap: None

 - *Threat ID: 2*
   - Threat Name: Spoofing of Source Data Store File System
   - Category: Spoofing
   - Description: File System may be spoofed by an attacker and this may lead to incorrect data delivered to KeePassXC Desktop Application.
 Consider using a standard authentication mechanism to identify the source data store.
   - Existing Mitigations: No mitigations
   - Notable Gap: **KeePassXC does not conduct file integrity checks, and this sort of spoofing results in application crashing**

 - *Threat ID: 3*
   - Threat Name: Spoofing the KeePassXC Desktop Application Process
   - Category: Spoofing
   - Description: KeePassXC Desktop Application may be spoofed by an attacker and this may lead to information disclosure by File System.
 Consider using a standard authentication mechanism to identify the destination process.
   - Existing Mitigations: No sensitive information stored in the file system
   - Notable Gap: None

 - *Threat ID: 4*
   - Threat Name: Elevation by Changing the Execution Flow in KeePassXC Desktop Application
   - Category: Elevation Of Privilege
   - Description: An attacker may pass data into KeePassXC Desktop Application in order to change the flow of program execution within KeePassXC Desktop Application to the attacker's choosing.
   - Existing Mitigations: No mitigations
   - Notable Gap: **Application will crash with any changes to the base file system**

 - *Threat ID: 5*
   - Threat Name: KeePassXC Desktop Application May be Subject to Elevation of Privilege Using Remote Code Execution
   - Category: Elevation Of Privilege
   - Description: File System may be able to remotely execute code for KeePassXC Desktop Application.
   - Existing Mitigations: KeePassXC trusts all file system operations
   - Notable Gap: **KeePassXC does not perform any form of file integrity checking subjecting the application to potential malicious input from the file system.**

 - *Threat ID: 6*
   - Threat Name: Data Store Inaccessible
   - Category: Denial of Service
   - Description: An external agent prevents access to a data store on the other side of the trust boundary.
   - Existing Mitigations: None, in the event the application fails to communicate with the file system the application has a hard interrupt and crashes.
   - Notable Gap: **KeePassXC requires the file system to be 100% functional to perform any operation.**

 - *Threat ID: 7*
   - Threat Name: Data Flow Application Data Is Potentially Interrupted
   - Category: Denial of Service
   - Description: KeePassXC Desktop Application crashes, halts, stops or runs slowly; in all cases violating an availability metric.
   - Existing Mitigations: None, in the event the application fails to communicate with the file system the application has a hard interrupt and crashes.
   - Notable Gap: **KeePassXC requires the file system to be 100% functional to perform any operation.**

+- *Threat ID: 15*
+  - Threat Name: Authorization Bypass
+  - Category: Information Disclosure
+  - Description: Can you access File System and bypass the permissions for the object?
+For example by editing the files directly with a hex editor, or reaching it via filesharing?
+Ensure that your program is the only one that can access the data, and that all other subjects have to use your interface.
+  - Existing Mitigations: KeePassXC does not unlock the Database if it has been tampered with.
+  - Notable Gap:  **In the case of using Windows Hello, there is a possible bypass via closing the Windows Hello window.**

+- *Threat ID: 16*
+  - Threat Name: Data Store Denies File System Potentially Writing Data
+  - Category: Repudiation
+  - Description: File System claims that it did not write data received from an entity on the other side of the trust boundary.
+Consider using logging or auditing to record the source, time, and summary of the received data.
+  - Existing Mitigations: KeePassXC trusts all file system operations.
+  - Notable Gap: **KeePassXC could allow data that the file system did not write to the other side of the trust boundary.
+Logging is not present.**

+- *Threat ID: 17*
+  - Threat Name:  Potential Weak Protections for Audit Data
+  - Category: Repudiation
+  - Description: Consider what happens when the audit mechanism comes under attack, including attempts to destroy the logs, or attack log analysis programs.
+Ensure access to the log is through a reference monitor, which controls read and write separately.
+Document what filters, if any, readers can rely on, or writers should expect
+  - Existing Mitigations: None.
+  - Notable Gap: **KeePassXC does not have logging capability.**

+- *Threat ID: 18*
+  - Threat Name: Insufficient Auditing
+  - Category: Repudiation
+  - Description: Does the log capture enough data to understand what happened in the past?
+Do your logs capture enough data to understand an incident after the fact?
+Is such capture lightweight enough to be left on all the time?
+Do you have enough data to deal with repudiation claims?
+Make sure you log sufficient and appropriate data to handle a repudiation claims.
+You might want to talk to an audit expert as well as a privacy expert about your choice of data.
+  - Existing Mitigations: None.
+  - Notable Gap: **KeePassXC does not have logging cabability.**

+- *Threat ID: 19*
+  - Threat Name: Data Logs from an Unknown Source
+  - Category: Repudiation
+  - Description: Do you accept logs from unknown or weakly authenticated users or systems?
+Identify and authenticate the source of the logs before accepting them.
+  - Existing Mitigations: None.
+  - Notable Gap: **KeePassXC does not have logging cabability.**

+- *Threat ID: 20*
+  - Threat Name: Lower Trusted Subject Updates Logs
+  - Category: Repudiation
+  - Description: If you have trust levels, is anyone other outside of the highest trust level allowed to log?
+Letting everyone write to your logs can lead to repudiation problems.
+Only allow trusted code to log.
+  - Existing Mitigations: None.
+  - Notable Gap: **KeePassXC does not have logging cabability.**

+- *Threat ID: 21*
+  - Threat Name: The File System Data Store Could Be Corrupted
+  - Category: Tampering
+  - Description: Data flowing across User Data may be tampered with by an attacker.
+This may lead to corruption of File System.
+Ensure the integrity of the data flow to the data store.
+  - Existing Mitigations: KeePass will not operate without functioning file system.
+  - Notable Gap: **None.**

 - *Threat ID: 29*
     - Threat Name: Data Flow Sniffing
     - Category:	Information Disclosure